 Attendance, Cut Restriction, and Exclusion from Courses

 Although regular attendance is expected of all students, Yale College itself enforces no general regulation concerning classroom attendance.
 Instructors of individual courses, however, may require attendance of all students in their courses.
-This is most frequently done in discussion groups, seminars, laboratories, and courses in foreign languages.
+This is most frequently done in discussion groups, seminars, laboratories, and language courses.
 An attendance requirement, like any other course requirement, should be stated on the syllabus.

 A student who, in the opinion of the instructor and of the residential college dean, has been absent from a course to an excessive degree and without excuse may at any time be placed on Cut Restriction in that course or in all courses.
 A student on Cut Restriction who continues to be absent from a course may, with the concurrence of the Committee on Honors and Academic Standing, be excluded from the course without credit.